sonahg/be-coding-challenge/README.md

 main class is DiffTool.java, start with a validation if list or an object

-apply some validation tools and create a report list where is stored all items with errors ( rules mentioned in the document)
+apply some validation rules and create a report list where is stored all items with errors ( rules mentioned in the document)

 # run